RX-M/kubecon-eu-2019/step04/README.md

 ubuntu@ip-172-31-30-5:~/kubecon-eu-2019$
 ```

+> The loadbalancer service may take a couple of minutes to take effect.
+Until then, your client.go invocations may fail.

 That is pretty dang cool.
 Now delete it all ... :-)

 We can remove our service and our deployment using the delete command.
 By deleting the deployment we will automatically